mech/Notes/HR/jobline.md

 When email for timesheet approval, we can show the overall total-hour taken by each candidates.

 If there is only 1 candidate to approve, we can show all the details in the email and one "Approve" button which will approve without requiring them to login, or login automatically.

+* TS approver did not track reject timestamp.. no history....
+Jason need to always get the created_at and approved_at.
+But there is no rejected_at.

 ## Change of Approver